mireo/can-utils/v2c/README.md

 It is designed to run on a device connected to a CAN bus that sends aggregated frames to a remote server or stores them locally.

 The transcoder takes CAN frames as input, aggregates their values, and encodes them back into CAN frames.
-The resulting frames are more suitable for sending over the network becfause of their reduced frequency.
+The resulting frames are more suitable for sending over the network because of their reduced frequency.
 Frames received by the server will appear identical to frames sent over CAN, making the tool transparent from the server's perspective.

 The tool can be configured to send different messages at different frequencies or to send the average value of a signal over a time window.